aymun/academic-kickstart/content/publication/example/index.md

 ---
-title: "Exploiting Transfer Learning and Hand-Crafted Features in a Unified Neural Model for Identifying Actionable Informative Tweets"
+title: Exploiting Transfer Learning and Hand-Crafted Features in a Unified Neural Model for Identifying Actionable Informative Tweets

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here